Hsqcsu/CSU-IR/README.md

 - **PS Retrieval**: Specialized search against psychoactive substance libraries.
 - **PS-IR-Classifier**: Classify substances using IR spectra.
 - **PS-SMILES-Classifier**: Classify substances using SMILES strings.

+The performance and reliability of these tools are backed by extensive benchmarking.
+You can review the detailed results in the section below.

 ## 📊 Performance & Results